"Hello, I'm calling from Chicago to see if you can tell me why my horse won't trot correctly..."

 Just like there are designer dog breeders all over who think they know how to develop a new breed of dog in a generation or two the same mentality exists in the horse world.
 Breeding becomes an emotional activity instead of a functional pursuit.
 They expect to get the best of both breeds and more often than not end up getting the worst of the breeding.

 Many times the horse they end up with is completely unsuited for their dreams and they then began searching for cures.
 I have long lost count of horses brought to me with SI joint issues resembling the Grand Canyon with performance issue difficulties presenting a poor prognosis only to have the owner announce, "That's okay, she always always preferred to be a broodmare anyway."

 When I was growing up before every farmer had a tractor all horses looked pretty much the same because horses had to be productive as soon as possible.
 If they weren't they were sent to the mink ranch, they certainly weren't bred.
-Then banks started financing tractors and tractor could be left in one spot for months and never had to be fed.
+Then banks started financing tractors and a tractor could be left untouched in one spot for months and never had to be fed.
 Tractors never tired and so on.
 So instead of breeding horses for work horses were bred for emotion and emotional appeal or what we call character.
 Form follows function.
-Next thing you know we have horses of all kinds of conformation and charcteristics.
+Next thing you know we have horses of all kinds of conformation and characteristics.

 And with them come all sorts of issues.

 Mysterious horse issues are a specialty of mine.